 Why does it work?
 When ice comes in contact with salt, it causes the ice to melt, then the ice freeze point is a lower temperature, so it will freeze faster.
 This causes the ingredients in the bag to freeze when the warmer cream mixture is moved around against the ice.
 As you stir or shake and squeeze it, the ice cream freezes evenly causing it to have a creamy texture.

-This activity has so much to offer kids, plus they get a yummy, chemical free snack from the deal in the end.
+This activity has so much to offer kids, plus they get a yummy, chemical-free snack from the deal in the end.
 Who doesn’t love a super fun dessert?
-I know I do.
+Ice cream in a bag science rocks!

 - 1/2 C. Heavy cream

 - 1/2 C. Whole milk

 - 1/2 tsp.
 Vanilla

 - 6 C. Ice

 Hold quart size bag open and let kids pour cream, milk, vanilla and sugar into bag.